adlnet/xAPI-Spec/xAPI.md

 	<tr><td>true-false, fill-in, numeric, other</td><td>[No component lists defined]</td></tr>
 </table>

-See [Appendix C](#AppendixC) for examples of Activity Definitions for each of the cmi.interaction types.
+See [Appendix E](#AppendixE) for examples of Activity Definitions for each of the cmi.interaction types.

 <a name="agentasobj"/>